ArtemSerovUSA/pdsnd_github/README.md

 My Git project

 ### Description
-Describe what your project is about and what it does
+Project is about creating remote repository for python program that analyzes dataset in csv file

-### Files used
+### Data Files used
-Include the files used
+chicago.csv
+new_york_city.csv
+washington.csv

 ### Credits
-It's important to give proper credit.
-Add links to any repo that inspired you or blogposts you consulted.
+All credits belong to Udacity.
+Thanks.